Stability of overshoots of Markov additive processes: Stability analysis of overshoots of MAPs

 Since by our moment assumptions

-the assertion follows. \end{enumerate} \end{proof} \begin{remark} As in \eqref{eq:polymixing}, it is easily established that when the jump measures associated to $\bm{\Pi}^+$ have exponential decay, $\rho(\cdot,\Theta)$ possesses an exponential moment and hence for part \ref{theo: mixing 1}, the stationary overshoot process is exponentially $\beta$-mixing as well. \end{remark} As a direct corollary we obtain the exponential resp.\ polynomial $\beta$-mixing behavior of MAPs sampled at first hitting times provided that creeping is possible or the L\'evy system has some minor regularity and moreover the respective moment conditions on the MAP are satisfied.
+the assertion follows. \end{enumerate} \end{proof} As a direct corollary we obtain the exponential resp.\ polynomial $\beta$-mixing behavior of MAPs sampled at first hitting times provided that creeping is possible or the L\'evy system has some minor regularity and moreover the respective moment conditions on the MAP are satisfied.
 Let

 be the $\sigma$-algebras generated by the MAP sampled at first hitting times up to level $t$ and from level $t$ onwards, respectively.